finopsfoundation/sig-french/README.md

 ## Governance

-The French SIG shall develop a “minimal viable” documented governance process that encourages community participation and clear guidelines to avoid biased decision-making.
+The French SIG shall develop a “minimal viable” documented governance process that encourages community participation and clear guidelines to avoid biased decision-making (i.e this charter/readme).

 All exceptions and disputes are handled by the French SIG MC, escalating to the TAC with FinOps Foundation Staff help if needed.